GSA/digitalgov.gov/content/events/2024/12/2024-12-19-uswds-monthly-call-december-2024.md

 **Slide 23.** And only 2% of federal forms have been digitized for the web.

-**Slide 24.** Back in 2018, 21st Century Integrated Digital Experience Act commonly known as 21st Century IDEA passed.
+**Slide 24.** Back in 2018, 21st Century Integrated Digital Experience Act, commonly known as 21st Century IDEA, passed.
 It requires all agencies to modernize their public-facing websites and digital services, digitize services and forms, accelerate use of e-signatures, improve customer experience and standardize and transition to centralized shared services.

 **Slide 25.** It meant that digital services should be: